 New understanding of water molecules may help to control ice formation

+New understanding of water molecules may help to control ice formation.
 In an attempt to better understand the differences in ice formation on various surfaces, researchers have discovered that the arrangement of surface atoms on water molecules are the key.
 This revelation may ultimately improve weather forecasts and help to develop ways to prevent ice from forming on power lines, windshields, and other places it is not wanted.

 “We discovered that if we look at the liquid water structure where it contacts the surface, we can start to understand and predict whether a given surface will promote or inhibit ice formation,” said Dr. Sapna Sarupria, who is the project’s principal investigator at Clemson University.